 As a robustness measure, we also adopt the ratio of BG representatives on the board of directors of the constituent firm since a prominent feature of BGs is control rights in excess of cash flow ownership entitlements.
-This measure provides a means to circumvent thorny issues in the family literature, where there is a general reliance on the definition of a family-controlled firm as being at a threshold percentage of ownership, typically 20%, or more liberally 10%, with such a restrictive definition failing to take account of wedges between p ≤ 0.10.p ≤ 0.05.
+This measure provides a means to circumvent thorny issues in the family literature, where there is a general reliance on the definition of a family-controlled firm as being at a threshold percentage of ownership, typically 20%, or more liberally 10%, with such a restrictive definition failing to take account of wedges between direct ownership and control.
+This is particularly pertinent given our focus on the contrast between direct and indirect pyramidal financing strategies, and a sliding scale of direct cash flow ownership in relation to progressively elevated control being central to our theoretical model.